Re-Emzee/Re-Emzee/README.md

 <!--
 **Re-Emzee/Re-Emzee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+## About Me:
+- Located In Western Canada
+- Studying Computer Engineering at the University Of British Columbia
+- Currently developing firmware for UBC Sailbot's autonomous research vessel
+- Beginner guitarist, no singing capabilities
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...